junaidaziz/ecommerce-search/README.md

 - Optional `SKIP_INDEX_BUILD` flag to avoid rebuilding during deployment
 - Fully deployable on **Vercel** with CI/CD
 - Modern responsive UI built with **Tailwind CSS** and **DaisyUI**
+- User-selectable light or dark mode with automatic theme persistence

 ---